SamuelSwartzberg/flashcardifying_text_temp/ling/word-formation.md

 »⟮Morphological derivation⟯« is ⟮＿morphological lexcreation＿⟯ by ⟮adding or removing ＿affixes＿⟯.
 »⟮A derivate⟯« is ⟮＿a lexeme＿⟯ ⟮created via derivation⟯.
+⟮＿Morphological derivation＿⟯ may change the ⟮word class⟯, ⟮c_;sememe⟯, or ⟮c_;both⟯.
+»⟮A derivational affix⟯« is ⟮＿an affix＿⟯ ⟮used in ＿morphological derivation＿⟯.
+»⟮A derivational paradigm⟯« is the set of words that share a stem but have different derivational affixes.

 ##### hybrid words